Cruthin: In the Irish annals

-Possible relationship to other groups
+Origin and possible relationship to other groups

+Because the name 'Cruithin' is a Gaelic cognate of 'Briton' and 'Britain', historical linguist Kenneth H. Jackson suggested that the name originally meant "people from Britain".
+He proposed that the medieval Cruithin were descendants of a group of immigrants from Iron Age Britain, having a shared ancestry with the Celtic Britons.
+Professor John T. Koch also suggested that the Cruthin came from Britain during the late Iron Age, and were associated with La Tène artefacts, which are most common in north-eastern Ireland.
+It is possible that the name referred to an aristocracy or group of dynasties.
+It is also suggested that 'Cruithin' was not what they called themselves, but was what their neighbours called them.

-Early Irish writers used the name Cruthin to refer to both the north-eastern Irish group and to the Picts of Scotland.
-Likewise, the Scottish Gaelic word for a Pict is Cruithen or Cruithneach, and Pictland is Cruithentúath.
-The Pictish Chronicle names the first king of the Picts as the eponymous "Cruidne filius Cinge".
+Early Irish writers used the name 'Cruithin' to refer to both the north-eastern Irish group and to the Picts of Scotland.
+The Scottish Gaelic word for a Pict is Cruithen or Cruithneach, and Pictland is Cruithentúath.
+The Pictish Chronicle names the first king of the Picts as the eponymous "Cruithne" son of Cing.
 It has thus been suggested that the Cruthin and Picts were the same people or were in some way linked.

-Other scholars disagree.
+However, there is no archaeological evidence of a Pictish link.
+Archaeologists J. P. Mallory and T. E. McNeil note that the Cruthin are "archaeologically invisible" or indistinguishable from their neighbours.
+Furthermore, the records show that the Cruthin bore Irish Gaelic names, spoke Irish and followed the Irish derbfine system of inheritance.

 Historian Francis John Byrne notes that although in Irish both groups were called by the same name, in Latin they had different names, with Picti being reserved for the Picts.
-Professor Dáibhí Ó Cróinín says the "notion that the Cruthin were 'Irish Picts' and were closely connected with the Picts of Scotland is quite mistaken", while Professor Kenneth H. Jackson wrote that the Cruthin "were not Picts, had no connection with the Picts, linguistic or otherwise, and are never called Picti by Irish writers".
-There is no archaeological evidence of a Pictish link and in archaeology the Cruthin are indistinguishable from their neighbours in Ireland.
-The records show that the Cruthin bore Irish Gaelic names, spoke Irish and followed the Irish derbfine system of inheritance.
+Professor Kenneth H. Jackson wrote that "These Cruithni of Ireland were not and never had been Picts, and no Irish sources ever call them Picti", adding that there is no evidence they ever spoke Pictish.
+Professor Dáibhí Ó Cróinín says the "notion that the Cruthin were 'Irish Picts' and were closely connected with the Picts of Scotland is quite mistaken".
+M. O. Anderson pointed out that the name Cruithin was not given to the Picts until around the 9th century.
+Historical linguist William J. Watson wrote that Cruthen was at first used for any inhabitant of Britain, but later became restricted to the un-Romanized Britons in the north.
+Therefore, it became interchangeable with Pict, even though they were not originally the same group.
+Watson says that a similar change happened in the Welsh language.

 Historian Alex Woolf suggested that the Dál Riata were a part of the Cruthin and that they were descended from the Epidii.
 Dál Riata was a Gaelic kingdom that included parts of western Scotland and northeastern Ireland.
 The Irish part of the kingdom was surrounded by Cruthin territory.

 The 17th century Leabhar na nGenealach claims that the historical Conaille of County Louth, the Loígis of County Laois, and the Sogain of Connacht, are also of Cruthin descent.